JamesHabben/SovolStuff/timezone/readme.md

 # Updating Timezone Information on Sovol SV06+ with Sovol Klipper Screen

 This guide provides instructions on how to update the timezone settings on your Sovol SV06+ 3D printer equipped with a Sovol Klipper screen.
-The original firmware had limited timezone options, and this update expands those options to include a broader range of timezones.
+The original code had limited timezone options, and this update expands those options to include a broader range of timezones.

+This will probably work on other Sovol models as well, but I only have an SV06+ to test with.
+If you update a different model, please submit an issue here to let me know and I can update this documentation.

+If you find any issue with timezone names, offsets, values, or something missing, please submit an issue here to let me know and I can update the code.

 ## Prerequisites
-- SSH access to the Sovol SV06+.
+- SSH access to the Sovol SV06+ Klipper.
-- Ensure you have a backup of your original `zone.py` file.
+- Ensure you have a backup of your original `zone.py` file (explained below).

 ## Instructions